awsdocs/amazon-cloudwatch-user-guide/doc_source/create-iam-roles-for-cloudwatch-agent.md

 1. Choose **Attach existing policies directly**\.

-1. In the list of policies, select the check box next to **CloudWatchAgentServerPolicy**\. se the search box to find the policy, if necessary\.
+1. In the list of policies, select the check box next to **CloudWatchAgentServerPolicy**\.
+Use the search box to find the policy, if necessary\.

 1. If you will use SSM to install or configure the CloudWatch agent, select the check box next to **AmazonEC2RoleforSSM**\.
 Use the search box to find the policy, if necessary\.
 This policy is not necessary if you will start and configure the agent only through the command line\.